-I’m Federico Ghelli, I’m from Rome, and I will attempt to become the youngest Italian to ever hike the whole 3525km (2190 miles) of the Appalachian Trail, from Georgia to Maine.
-In case of success, I will also be the first Italian to do it solo.
+I’m Federico Ghelli, I’m from Rome, and I’m the youngest Italian ever to hike the whole 3525km (2190 miles) of the Appalachian Trail, from Georgia to Maine.

 After a year spent in London, working as a Content Executive for iSportconnect, the world’s largest network of sport business executives, I decided to achieve this great goal and write a little bit of my country’s history.